July 2012 Newsletter

 I don’t know about you, but when I think of my abusive marriage, I remember the yelling and insults.
 MY yelling and insults.
 It’s true that I sometimes felt a little glow from flipping a zinger his way, but that was at the worst parts, right before I finally figured out he abused me in many ways that had nothing to do with verbal insults.

-One of the very first journal entries from my marriage, called Sex and Emotional Abuse, shows how horrid I felt after hurting him.
-I remember this clearly, even today, because I’d done something completely against my character and felt awful.
+One of the very first journal entries from my marriage called Sex and Emotional Abuse, shows how horrid I felt after hurting him.
+I remember this clearly even today because I’d done something completely against my character and felt awful.
 This moment was pivotal for “us” as a couple.
-It’s the foundation to my guilt and my desire to prove to him I was a good person.
+It’s the foundation for my guilt and my desire to prove to him I was a good person.
 The night described in Sex and Emotional Abuse haunts me.

 What makes it worse is that I knew something bad was happening on his end.
 I asked all the right questions, but I didn’t answer them.
 (Thinking “stupid, stupid, stupid!)